SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Method

 At the beginning of tracking, the state machine enters the \textit{Uninitialized} state and transitions to \textit{Initialized} by selecting the highest-scoring mask predicted by SAM2 in the first frame.
 It then enters the \textit{Stabilizing} state, where the tracker accumulates a stability score \( s_f \).
 If the SAM2 affinity score exceeds a high-confidence threshold \( \tau_h \), the score \( s_f \) is incremented.
 Once \( s_f \) reaches a frame-wise threshold \( \tau_f \), the tracker transitions to the \textit{Stable} state.
 Otherwise, \( s_f \) is reset to zero and the stabilization process restarts.

 In the \textit{Stable} state, the tracker assumes that the target has been reliably localized and begins making decisions based on both appearance and motion cues.
-The decision logic is detailed in ~\cref{alg:stable_state}.
+The decision logic is detailed in \cref{alg:stable_state}.
 Two scores guide this process: the SAM2 affinity score \( s_{\text{sam}} \), which reflects the confidence of the segmentation output, and the Kalman motion score \( s_{\text{kf}} \), which quantifies the agreement between the predicted and observed target positions.
 Based on predefined thresholds \( \tau_h \), \( \tau_m \), and \( \tau_{\text{kf}} \), the tracker either directly adopts the SAM2 mask \( M_{\text{sam}} \), selects the mask with maximum Intersection-over-Union (IoU) against the Kalman prediction \( \hat{M}_{\text{kf}} \), or skips Kalman updates altogether.
 When both appearance and motion confidence are low, the stability score \( s_f \) is reset and the tracker transitions to the \textit{ResetStable} state.
 This mechanism ensures a dynamic balance between visual reliability and motion consistency during long-term tracking.

-The \textit{ResetStable} state serves as a recovery mechanism following degradation from the \textit{Stable} state, typically triggered by occlusion.
+The \textit{ResetStable} (RS) state serves as a recovery mechanism following degradation from the \textit{Stable} state, typically triggered by occlusion.
 Unlike the \textit{Stabilizing} state, it conservatively maintains the tracking output using existing historical information, but does not increment the stability score until a high-confidence observation is received again.
+The RS state is a key component of the MCSM, as it prevents premature re-stabilization under noisy observations and enables the tracker to gracefully bridge occlusion gaps using purely predictive Kalman estimates.